 Dress the table with clusters of small garden rocks and lots of ferns and other house plants to create a pre-historic landscape.

 Use a mixture of square and rectangular white plates to present food on.
-I recommend these disposable Premium Plastic Plates (below left and center), they're great value and look really stylish.
-Then line each plate with one of these plastic tropical leaves and arrange some small plastic dinosaurs around the plates and over the tabletop.
+I recommend these disposable Premium Plastic Plates (below left and center, from supplier 1), they're great value and look really stylish.
+Then line each plate with one of these plastic tropical leaves from supplier 3 and arrange some small plastic dinosaurs around the plates and over the tabletop.

-For a centerpiece, use one of these large inflatable dinosaurs, there are lots of different types available and they range from approx 2 - 3ft tall so they'll make an impressive centerpiece.
+For a centerpiece, use one of these large inflatable dinosaurs from supplier 3, there are lots of different types available and they range from approx 2 - 3ft tall so they'll make an impressive centerpiece—or just scatter them around the table.

 If your budget permits, there are a couple of huge 6ft T-Rex stand ups would add a really dramatic element to your decorations.
-I would position one of these to the side of your dessert table, along with these dinosaur danglers at each end.
-If your budget doesn't stretch to one of these large cut outs, just use some more of the inflatable dinosaurs mentioned above (there's a nice inflatable Pteranodon - a flying dinosaur - which would look great hanging down from the ceiling).
+I would position one of these to the side of your dessert table.
+See supplier 2 for full range

 Here are a few food styling and presentation tips.